 These dairy-free, egg-free, and grain-free brownie cookies are so easy to make and call for nutritious ingredients that are staples of most paleo pantries.

 The most prominent flavour in this recipe is unsweetened cocoa powder.
 That’s what gives these treats their chocolaty flavour.
 Any type of cocoa powder will do, so you can use either natural or Dutch process cocoa powder in this recipe.

-Another key ingredient in these gluten free treats is maple syrup.
+Another key ingredient in these gluten-free treats is maple syrup.
 I opted for maple syrup as the sweetener because it’s both vegan and paleo diet friendly.
-It also provides a subtle layer of maple flavour that compliments (but doesn’t overpower) the cocoa flavour.
+It also provides a subtle layer of maple flavour that complements (but doesn’t overpower) the cocoa flavour.
 If you don’t need these treats to be vegan, you could substitute raw honey instead (another paleo friendly sweetener).

 This recipe calls for a flax egg (a staple in vegan baked goods that is used as a binder).
 It’s easy to make a flax egg.
 Just mix ground flax seeds with some water and let chill for ten minutes (see the recipe below for exact amounts).